zt515/Krine/README.md

-Dragon
+Krine
 ======
-The Dragon Programming Language. <br/>
+The Krine Programming Language. <br/>
 Based on JVM. <br/>